sylvainhalle/textidote/Readme.md

 You can see the list of all the rules checked by TeXtidote at the end of this file.

+TeXtidote also supports spelling and grammar checking of files in the [Markdown](https://en.wikipedia.org/wiki/Markdown) format.

 ## Getting TeXtidote